 There is a saying that having contacts only harms those who don’t have them.
 This is especially true for business development.
 The broader the network and the more known, the easier it is to establish strategic partnerships, get referrals, receive support and be aware of upcoming opportunities before others do.
 Creating visibility for your business and product is important, but you also need to establish a personal connection with your target group.
 The bigger your outreach, the better.
 Don’t forget that this is not a one-way street.
 Others are as interested as you in this; and helping each other out will be beneficial for both sides in most cases.

 It all comes with experience

 Taken together, business development is not only market analysis, not only sales, not only partnership, not only a fast-moving part of business.
-It’s the combination of all, a complicated and fascinating field.
+It’s rather the combination of all of these, a complicated and fascinating field.
 True for most jobs, especially in business development experience is key to success.
-If you make a lateral entry or start fresh in business development, the more and the faster you can learn from own experiences and experiences from more senior colleagues or mentors, the more likely you are to thrive and make your business a success.
+If you make a lateral entry or start fresh in business development, the more and faster you can learn from own experiences and experiences from more senior colleagues or mentors, the more likely you are to thrive and make your business a success.